On This Page

 The weight of all that goes unsaid can lead to the eventual death of a relationship.
 This is as true with a therapist as it is with an intimate partner.

-Working things out with your therapist will allow you to experience the personal growth that happens when you talk through and repair the broken places.
+But it does more than just beef up your relationship skills.
+Working things out with your therapist will also allow you to experience the personal growth that happens when you talk through and repair the broken places.

 How Relationships Connect the Past to the Present

-Exploring the specific difficulties that you have with your therapist can give you vital clues about where others may have failed you, especially your parents, and the emotional wounds and blocks those failures created.
+Exploring the difficulties you have with your therapist can give you vital clues about where others may have failed you and the emotional wounds and blocks those failures created.

 For example, if your parents never cared for you, or you never believed that they did, you might have difficulty believing that your therapist does.
 If your parents or a long-term partner minimized your feelings, you might have an unusually strong reaction if you feel dismissed or invalidated by your therapist.